johannchopin/restapify/docs/README.md

 ```

 ### Star notation
-To easily manage your different routes `json` files you can use the star notation:
+To easily manage your different routes `json` files into folder, you can use the star notation:

 ```
 📂 api